2023 Best Business Schools in the Great Lakes Region

 Michigan State University ranked #12 on this year’s list.

-By the time they get their degree, students from this school have racked up an average of $24,447 in student loans.
-For those students on a 10-year repayment plan, the average payment due each month is around $428.
+Degree recipients from Michigan State accumulate an average of $24,447 in student debt by the time they complete their degree.
+If you borrow this amount, expect your monthly student loan payment to be around $428, assuming you are on a 10-year repayment plan.
 Once they receive their degree, Michigan State graduates enter the workforce, making an average salary of $47,302 during the early year of their career.

-On average, students take out $19,291 in loans while pursuing their degree.
-If you borrow this amount, expect your monthly student loan payment to be around $358, assuming you are on a 10-year repayment plan.
-During the early years of their career, Purdue graduates make an average of $53,430 annually.
+On average, students take out $21,711 in loans while pursuing their degree.
+If you borrow this amount, expect your monthly student loan payment to be around $485, assuming you are on a 10-year repayment plan.
+During the early years of their career, Marquette graduates make an average of $52,581 annually.

 Butler University landed the #17 spot in the rankings for the best business programs.